dvcsr/CenBankMicroservices/README.md

 - The application also built with **Onion architecture**, as layers divided based on domain model, repository, infrastructure.
 - It follows the premise of **externalize infrastructure and write adapter code so that the infrastructure does not become tightly coupled.**
 - For this version, there is no yet communication between the two services, as it will be implemented in the later version.
+- Final containerization of the microservices will be in a later version.
 <br/><br/>
 ## What I've demonstrated through this project in v1.0.0:
 - Built the project with **Gradle** and to be compatible with **GraalVM**